We Are a Group of

 Focused on Helping Your Child Succeed in School

 About Us & Our Mission

-Our goal is to help the parents of the 11 million children who are currently reading below grade level.
+Our goal is to help the parents of the 11 million children who are currently reading within 2 years below their grade level.
 We provide the tools needed to help you and your family move past the challenges of reading issues through our two-step Reading and Learning Disorder Assessments and ONLINE THERAPY programs

 It’s imperative that we understand the root of the problem in order to provide highly effective one-on-one treatment and therapy.

 - Assessments that help you determine the underlying cause of the reading/learning problem.

 - Online Therapy Programs with proven track records and guaranteed results.
 A Specialist works one-on-one with your child in your home in an online format.

 Dr. Lipstein attended the University of Colorado, Boulder for undergraduate studies.
 Her degree program was in Physiological Psychology, which is the study of the brain and how it influences and directs behavior and learning.
 She went on to obtain a Dr. of Optometry degree from Pacific University College of Optometry in Forest Grove, Oregon.
 While at Pacific University, Dr. Lipstein also pursued and completed a Masters of Education in the Visual Function of Learning.
 She performed student teaching in a Title 1 remedial reading program in completion of her degree program.
 She is an associate member of COVD (College of Optometrists in Vision Development) and NORA (Neuro-Optometric Rehabilitation Association).